Note

 Create a basic client application

-Create a basic client application which connects to the Kusto Help cluster.
+Create a basic client application that connects to the Kusto Help cluster.
 Enter the cluster query and ingest URI and database name in the relevant variables.
 The app uses two clients: one for querying and one for ingestion.
 Each client brings up a browser window to authenticate the user.

 The code sample includes a service function PrintResultAsValueList() for printing query results.